rzhadev1/PathOfTrading/README.md

 where increment_a is the trade size increment of currency_a, qty_b is the amount of currency_b that is available at the given rate

 # TODO
-A -> B has the ratio 2:3.
-This implies a going unit rate of 1:1.5, the trade increment is 2.